-The Seated Forward Bend is the seated version of Uttanasana.
-It stretches the legs and the lower back while allowing the practitioner to calm down and breath.
+Seated Forward Bend is the seated version of Uttanasana.
+It stretches the legs and the lower back while allowing the practitioner to calm down and breathe.

 How to: Keep your legs together, bring forehead to knees, hands as far as possible, the chest rest on the thighs.